soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/search-for-data.md

 ## Create a search

-Clicking **New search** on the **Searches** tab will start a wizard that guides you through creating a search.
-For detailed information on how to create a search, see [Create a search to collect data](create-search-to-collect-data.md).
+1. Clicking **New search** on the **Searches** tab will start a wizard that guides you through creating a search.

+2. Each search with a case should have a unique name.
+You can optionally provide a description for your search.

+3. Define your search criteria.
+You can define the conditions for your search using the pre-built condition cards or using Keyword Query Language (KQL).
+For more information, see [Build search queries](building-search-queries.md).

+4. Once you have defined your conditions, you need to choose which locations you want to search.
+One way to do it is scoping it by selecting people of interest if you added any.
+If you know whom you want to scope down your search but haven't added them to people of interest, you can do so following instructions in [Add people of interest to investigation](add-people-of-interest-to-investigation.md).

+5. In some cases, you may wish to search across tenant or data sources across that are not mapped to a person.
+In this case, you can specify the locations you would like to search, or choose to search all content locations for a specific Office 365 service (such as searching all Exchange mailboxes or all SharePoint and OneDrive for Business sites).

 After a search is created, a flyout page with details is displayed.
 Note that the **Statistics** and **Preview** buttons are initially grayed out because the search has not completed yet.
 You can keep track of the progress of the search on the **Searches** tab.